Video: Made in Georgia

-Want to know what and where to recycle in the Dalton-Whitfield area?
-Welcome to Recycling 101!
-Recycling helps conserve energy, water, natural resources, and even creates jobs.
-Best of all, recycling is a simple way that you can help our environment, preserve natural resources, create a market for recycled goods, and even help create jobs.
+Welcome to Recycling 101.
+Recycling recycling is a simple way that you can help our environment, preserve natural resources, create a market for recycled goods, and even help create jobs right here in Georgia!

 What to Recycle in Whitfield County

-In Whitfield County there are a variety of recycling opportunities for the following traditional and non-traditional recyclable items.
-The majority can be dropped off by county residents at no charge.
-Fees apply for certain items as noted below:
+For Whitfield County residents there are a variety of recycling opportunities for the following traditional and non-traditional recyclable items.
+The majority can be recycled by county residents at no charge, but fees apply for certain items as noted below:

-Recycling guides for three sites are listed below PDF document.
-Click on each link below to download.
+Download the PDF version of the recycling guide for three programs below.
 Each site has is own requirements and a specific list of materials accepted.
 Please review careful so you can drop off the right items at the right place.
 If you have questions call 706-278-5001.

 Electronics Recycling Guide

 Drop-off electronic devices for recycling year round at the Old Dixie Hwy.
 Landfill & Convenience Center in Dalton.
 A drop-off box is available during regular business hours (M-F 7a-6p; St. 7a-3p).
 Below is a list of devices accepted from Whitfield County residents.
 Please note that there is a $10.00 fee for television sets and computer monitors with a tube or CRT (cathode ray tube).
 All other items can be dropped off for free.